-This is version of my testimony was given as a sermon at the Chinese Church where I also teach English, using the Bible as a textbook.
+This is version of my testimony given as a sermon at the Chinese Church in Haifa where I also teach English, using the Bible as a textbook.
 I thought you might want to know my own account of how I came to know Jesus (Yesua) as my Savior and Messiah.
 May this be a blessing for you.
 If you would really like to know more about me, read my book, Connecting the Dots of a Disconnected Life: Hope for a Fractured Soul.

 My father was a Jewish believer in Jesus.
 When he married my mother, my father’s father declared him dead.
 My mother was a gentile but she too believed in Jesus.
 Her mother hated Jews, and my mother was mentally ill.